Seattle seeks federal help for West Seattle bridge costs

 “We're looking at all avenues on how it's paid for,” Seattle Mayor Jenny Durkan told KING 5 earlier this week.

-Durkan said the city has not decided on whether to repair the bridge or replace it.
+Durkan said the city has not decided on whether to repair or replace the bridge.
 Engineers are currently studying the options while prioritizing work to stabilize the concrete structure where cracks are growing.

 City officials have also approached Sound Transit about the possibility of combining a bridge replacement project with plans to build a bridge to carry light rail trains to West Seattle in 2030, Durkan said.